 This is probably the ugliest topic to talk about, but also a very important one.
 It is about tummy issues, stomach bugs, race diarrhea or just “how not to sh*t you pants during a race”.

-If you are a newbie to running you might have not seen it yet, but it happens quite often at Marathons.
+If you are a newbie to running and this is your first Marathon you might have not seen it yet, but it happens quite often at races.
 There are runners on the course that sh*t their pants.
 And I am always scared that I will be this person one day.